Big Barn Bed: Reception

 In a contemporary review for Rolling Stone, Lenny Kaye described the track as "captur[ing] McCartney's current approach as well as any", saying, "Neither verse nor chorus are anything much, but the song draws you slowly in with the same steady roll of traction demonstrated by that odd union of records which score heavily in the discotheque markets, reaching its peak with the endless repetitions of the chorus line in the end."
 Los Angeles Times critic Robert Hilburn called it "an exercise in rhythm that lacks impact."
 NME writers Roy Carr and Tony Tyler praised the "painstaking" production.

 AllMusic editor Stephen Thomas Erlewine includes "Big Barn Bed" among "the greatest songs" on Red Rose Speedway, but labels the track as "slight".
 Guitar World contributor Damien Faneilli rated it as one of McCartney's 15 best "under-the-radar" post-Beatle songs, praising its simplicity, harmonies, acoustic guitars and "weird but fun lyrics".
 Author John Blaney considered "Big Barn Bed" to be "little more than an underdeveloped fragment that went nowhere".
 Ultimate Classic Rock critic Dave Swanson rated "Big Barn Bed" as McCartney's 4th most underrated song, saying that it starts Red Rose Speedway "in wonderful fashion" and that "A seductive rhythm lures in the listener and the echo-laden vocals keep you hooked as a catchy-as-can-be chorus ices the cake."
 Ultimate Classic Rock critic Nick DeRiso rated "Big Barn Bed" to be Paul McCartney's 17th best song with Wings, praising the first half of the song as "so perfect, so joyous and loved filled" that it overcomes its lack of an appropriate conclusion.
+The song was included on the deluxe edition of the 2016 compilation album Pure McCartney.

 Wings' lead guitarist Henry McCullough included a version of "Big Barn Bed" on his 2011 solo album Unfinished Business.